parasecurity/principals/demos/demo1/README.md

 ```
 json = {
     action: <action>,
-    argument: <ip address>,
+    argument: <json>
-    server_ip: <ip address of ovs-controller>
 }
 ```

+The argument is a json with all the arguments needed by the action

-The possible actions are:
+The possible actions with their arguments are:

 - Block: You block a given ip address
+  - malicious_ip: the ip to be blocked
 - Unblock: You unblock a given ip address
+  - ip: the ip to be blocked

+Demo Main Contribution: Agent server daemonset that gives us the ability to apply our own flows to the system